 We can now calculate the canonical classes of both the coarse moduli space $\Hgn$ and its assotiated stack $\stHgn$, i.e. prove Theorem \ref{canonical Hgn}

 \begin{proof} We begin on the level of stacks and consider the commutative diagram

-First note that each of the squares in this diagram is Cartesian (i.e. a fibre product).
+First note that each of the squares in this diagram is Cartesian.
 This follows immediately from the fact that $\stHgn =\pi^{-1}( \stHg$) and a simple diagram chase.
 Next we show that, for all $n\geq 1$, the forgetful map $\hat{\pi}_n$ is a universal family.
 Recall that the universal family of a fine moduli space $\cM$ is a morphism $\cC\to \cM$ such that any family $\cX \to S$ in $\cM$ induces an isomorphism $\cX\simeq S\times_{\cM} \cC$, see e.g. \cite{hmo}.
 In \cite{acg} an analogous property is introduced for the stack of $\stMgn$ which has the properties of a fine moduli space.
 Recall further that the universal family of $\stMgnm$ is the forgetful map $\pi_n: \stMgn\to\stMgnm$.
 Now any family $\cX\to S$ in $\stHgnm$ is in particular a family in $\stMgnm$.
 Therefore we get

-Next recall that in a universal family $\phi: \cC\to \cM$ the canonical divisor (class) is given as
+Next recall that in a universal family $\phi: \cC\to \cM$ the canonical divisor is given as

 where $\omega_\phi$ is the relative dualizing sheaf of $\phi$ (and in our particular case it is the sheaf of relative K\"ahler differentials $\Omega_\phi$.)
-By \cite{h}, chapter II, Proposition 8.10 on the relative K\"ahler differentials of a fibre product we can calculate the relative dualizing sheave of the map $\hat{\pi}_n$ in the diagram above as
+By \cite[Chapter II, Proposition 8.10]{h} on the relative K\"ahler differentials of a fibre product we can calculate the relative dualizing sheave of the map $\hat{\pi}_n$ in the diagram above as

 In \cite{h} this identity is shown for schemes, and here we use it in its version for stacks.
 Using the equations \eqref{fib rel dual} and \eqref{rel dual} for both $\stMgn$ and $\stHgn$ we can show by induction over $n$ that